iosdevted/real-time-chat/readme.md

 </center>

 <p>
-Real Time Chat App build with Swift and uses firebase for backen.
-It has simeple and interactive user interface.
+Real time chat app built using Swift and Firestore for backend.
+It has simple and interactive user interface.
 You just need to login/signup and you are good to go.
 </p>

 ## How to run a demo app